Malta Travel Info: All Your Questions Answered

 What is the currency in Malta?

-Euros rule here.
+Malta’s official currency is Euro.
 Keep some cash handy, but most places accept cards.

-Is Malta expensive?
+Is Malta expensive to travel?

 How much should I budget for per day?